Setting Up a Trust

 All trusts share some basic features.

-All trusts feature a basic relationship between three recurring characters: the grantor (sometimes known as the trustor or settlor), the trustee, and the beneficiary.
+All trusts feature a basic relationship between three recurring characters: the grantor (sometimes known as the trustor or settlor), the trustee, or co-trustees, and the beneficiaries of the trust.
 All trusts transfer assets from the grantor to a trustee for the benefit of—you guessed it—a beneficiary.
-The grantor creates the trust, the trustee manages it, and the beneficiary reaps the fruits.
-Note that these roles can overlap depending on the kind of trust involved.
+The grantor creates the trust, the trustee manages the assets in the name of the trust, and the beneficiary reaps the rewards.
+These roles can overlap depending on the kind of trust involved.

-A trustee can be an individual, a board, or an institution (e.g., a trust company specialized in managing trusts).
-Technically, the trustee actually owns the trust assets, but they do so as a “fiduciary" of the trust beneficiaries.
+A trustee can be an individual, a board, or an institution (e.g., a trust company or brokerage that specializes in managing trusts).
+Technically, the trustee actually owns the trust assets, but they do so as a fiduciary of the trust beneficiaries.
 This means that the trustee is legally obligated to manage the assets responsibly and productively for the benefit of the beneficiaries.
-In all cases, a breach of fiduciary duty can lead to serious legal consequences.
+A breach of fiduciary duty can lead to serious legal consequences.

 Trustees may be entitled to compensation for their services.
 Depending on the trust terms, payment may or may not come from the trust income.